chulhyun/CalculatorLibrary/README.md

-# MyFirst
+# Calculator Library

-My First Repository
-My name is Chulhyun Moon, and English name is Chad
+This is the sample how to use the continous integration through GitHub and CircleCI with python